martinrotter/rssguard/resources/docs/Documentation.md

 Note that you must provide full execution line to your custom script, including interpreter binary path and name and all that must be written in special format `<interpreter>#<argument1>#<argument2>#....`.
 The `#` character is there to separate interpreter and individual arguments.
 I had to select some character as separator because simply using space ` ` is not that easy as it might sound, because sometimes space could be a part of an argument sometimes argument separator etc.

+Used script must return `0` as process exit code if everything went well, or non-zero exit code if some error happened.

 Interpreter must be provided in all cases, arguments do not have to be.
 For example `bash.exe#` is valid execution line, as well as `bash#-c#cat feed.atom`.
 Note the difference in interpreter's binary name suffix.
 Also be very carefully about arguments quoting.
 Some examples of valid and tested execution lines are:

 | Command | Explanation |